 When Is Onion Juice for Hair Not A Good Idea?

-If you have sensitive skin, onion juice can cause itchiness, redness and irritation.
+If you have sensitive skin, onion juice for hair can cause itchiness, redness and irritation.
 So it’s better to avoid it.
-In addition, if you have sensitivity to smell, the smell of onions might not sit well with your nose.
+In addition, if you have a sensitivity to smell, the smell of onions might not sit well with your nose.

-Is Onion Juice A Substitute For Hair Transplant Surgery?
+Is Onion Juice for Hair A Substitute For Transplant Surgery?